bryanbraun/bryanbraun.github.io/_posts/2011-11-20-spare-time.md

 I can relate.

 Sometimes I feel like I never have enough time to work on the stuff I really want to work on.
-That's why I was really interested in <a href="http://sivers.org/hellyeah" target="_blank" title="No more &quot;Yes&quot;">this article</a> by Derek Sivers (entrepreneur and <a href="http://www.ted.com/speakers/derek_sivers.html" target="_blank" title="Derek Sivers">TED speaker extraordinaire</a>).
+That's why I was really interested in <a href="http://sivers.org/hellyeah" title="No more &quot;Yes&quot;">this article</a> by Derek Sivers (entrepreneur and <a href="http://www.ted.com/speakers/derek_sivers.html" title="Derek Sivers">TED speaker extraordinaire</a>).
 He explains that if somebody comes to him with a new opportunity, he asks himself if he's *really *pumped about it.
 If he's only kind of pumped, he says no. Why?
 Because then he'll have more time to do the things he's *really pumped* about.
 In short, it's a lesson on not over-committing yourself.

 Another way to do it is to kill things on your to-do list.
 I have a to do list with like 37 things on it and let me tell you, there are few things more satisfying then looking at an item and saying "No!
 Actually, I'm NOT going **to do** this at all!
 I never wanted **to do** this in the first place, Hasta la vista, baby! (as item is vigorously erased)."
 It's quite liberating.